Jason Heyward Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in the league.

-- The Orioles' 4.16 team ERA ranks 16th among all league pitching staffs.
+- The Orioles' 4.21 team ERA ranks 16th among all MLB pitching staffs.

-- Orioles pitchers combine to allow 109 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Orioles rank 16th in baseball in home runs surrendered (110 total, 1.2 per game).

-- The righty's last time out was on Saturday, July 8 against the Minnesota Twins, when he threw six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last pitched on Friday against the Miami Marlins, when he tossed six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.